eclipse-che/che-archetypes/README.md

 3. Run it with the Che CLI

 #### Generate
 A custom assembly is a complete Eclipse Che binary.
+You can configure the following as part of the generation:
+1. The archetype name chooses what customizations will be included.
+2. The archetypeVersion will generate a Che assembly that inherits from a matching Che version.
+3. Set the `groupId` and `artifactId` to unique values to create a UUID identifier of your new assembly.

 ```
 mvn archetype:generate                                \
   -DarchetypeGroupId=org.eclipse.che.archetype        \